-Although up to 30% of people with diabetes use herbal products to help control blood sugar, there are not enough good quality studies to show that these treatments are safe and effective.
+Although you may see herbal products advertised to help control blood sugar, there are not enough good quality studies to show that these treatments are safe and effective.

 As with many conditions, treatment of type 2 diabetes begins with lifestyle changes, particularly in your diet and exercise.
 If you have type 2 diabetes, speak to your doctor and diabetes educator about an appropriate diet.
 You may be referred to a dietitian.
-It is also a good idea to speak with your doctor before beginning an exercise program to determine how much and what kind of exercise is appropriate.
+It is also a good idea to speak with your doctor before beginning an exercise program that is more vigourous than walking to determine how much and what kind of exercise is appropriate.

 If lifestyle changes don't put blood glucose levels in the target range, medications may be required.
-Medications for type 2 diabetes include antidiabetes pills, insulin injections, or a combination of both.
+Medications for type 2 diabetes include antidiabetes pills or injections, insulin injections, or a combination of these.

 Medications are very effective at treating diabetes and reducing the symptoms and long-term effects of the condition.
 However, you may experience hypoglycemia (a blood glucose level that is too low) when taking certain medications for diabetes.